PovedaAqui/cybertraceai-ops-2/README.md

 This will check:
 - All services are running and healthy
-- Database connectivity and migrations
+- Database connectivity and automated migrations
+- Authentication system functionality
 - SuzieQ MCP integration
 - Application API endpoints
 - Environment configuration